 After your FAFSA is processed you will receive a SAR from the federal processor.
 If you complete your FAFSA or Renewal FAFSA online, you will receive a SAR acknowledgement.
 When you apply online, provide your e-mail address and meet certain criteria, you will receive an e-mail from Central Processing Service (CPS) that provides a link to a web page where you can view and print your SAR.

 If your SAR is rejected or requires correction, you should read the instructions carefully and take appropriate action.
 If corrections are necessary, you must send the corrected SAR back to the federal processor.
-When sending your corrections, whether on paper or electronically, include all necessary signatures and/or your PIN.
+When sending your corrections, whether on paper or electronically, include all necessary signatures and/or your FSA ID.
 Be sure to list Bossier Parish Community College (012033) to receive the corrections.

 Read your student email: When the Financial Aid Office receives your SAR, you will receive an email instructing you to access our student self service web area, LOLA.
 The Financial Aid section of LOLA will display a menu with several options.
 You should select "Student Requirements" to view the information our office will need to complete the financial aid process.